-- Prepared draft PMOC Monthly Monitoring Report for August 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the program status, current funding initiatives, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the August 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on September 18, 2024 and co-directed the meeting with the FTA; focus included funding shortfalls, continued delays for real estate appraisals and the TJPA's revised Master Schedule that moves the FFGA target date to July 2027 as approved by the TJPA Board. - Attended schedule workshops with TJPA on September 3, 10 and 17, 2024 to review details of the revised project Master Schedule that incorporates the new FFGA date of July 2027 that was approved by the TJPA Board in July 2024. - Attended and participated in the TJPA Q3-2024 Risk Update Workshop held on September 30, 2024. - Attended the FTA Monthly CIG pre-meeting on September 19, 2024. - Attended Sponsor program management and technical meetings: Integrated Project Management Team semimonthly meetings (Sept.
-10 and 24, 2024).
+- Prepared draft PMOC Monthly Monitoring Report for October 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the program status, current funding initiatives, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the October 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on November 20, 2024 and co-directed the meeting with the FTA; focus included current funding initiatives and the shift in target dates to Fall 2026 for completion of the Master Cooperative Agreements with Caltrain and the California High Speed Rail Authority (CHSRA). - Attended Sponsor program management and technical meetings: - Integrated Project Management Team semimonthly meetings (Nov.
+12, 2024).